BioMedAI-UCSC/ReMiDi/README.md

 - Image files showing the reconstruction progress
 - Video files for the entire reconstruction process will also be generated and saved in the same folder.

 These outputs are automatically saved in the output directory specified in the configuration files.

-## TL;DR

-ReMiDi provides a method to infer neuronal microstructure from dMRI signal using a differentiable dMRI simulator.

 ## Citation